Fair Processing Notice

 Who are we?

-CCV Jersey, a trading name of CCV Risk Solutions Limited (part of the Ardonagh Group of companies) is the Data Controller of the information you provide us and is registered with the Information Commissioner’s Office for the products and services we provide to you.
+Towergate Jersey and CCV Jersey, are trading names of CCV Risk Solutions Limited (part of the Ardonagh Group of companies), is the Data Controller of the information you provide us and is registered with the Information Commissioner’s Office in Jersey for the products and services we provide to you.
+The notification number is 17335.

 You can contact us for general data protection queries by email to DataProtection@ardonagh.com

-or in writing to The Data Protection Officer, care of the office of the Chief Information Officer, The Ardonagh Group, 55 Bishopsgate, London, EC2N 3AS.
+or in writing to The Data Protection Officer, care of the office of the Chief Information Officer, The Ardonagh Group, 1 Minster Court, Mincing Lane, London, EC3R 7AA.
 Please advise us of as much detail as possible to comply with your request.

 What information do we collect?